FilmKnurd/2011.drupalcampaustin.org/sites/all/modules/admin_links/README.txt

 Current Maintainer: Dave Reid <http://drupal.org/user/53892>
 Project Page: http://drupal.org/project/admin_links

-This is a very simple module that adds useful edit and delete shortcuts to lists of nodes.
-It also makes the 'Delete' link show up as a tab in the individual node view just like the 'Edit' and 'View' tabs (Drupal 6+ only).
+This is a very simple module that adds the content local tabs (Edit, Delete, Revisions, etc.) as links to teasers/lists of nodes.
+It also makes the Delete link show up as a tab in the individual node view just like the Edit and View tabs (Drupal 6+ only).

 This module also provides support for the Universal Edit Button, a green pencil icon in the address bar that indicates a web page is editable.
 It is similar to